 It’s important to get proper medical treatment after an injury in an automobile, from contact sports, physical assault/abuse, or any other type of direct impact to the head.
 Reach out to us today to learn about the treatment options available for whiplash and other injuries to the head and/or neck.

-Our team of doctors and medical specialists will diagnose the severity of the whiplash injury and can provide treatment recommendations for a quick and effective recovery.
+Our team of whiplash doctors and medical specialists will diagnose the severity of the whiplash injury and can provide treatment recommendations for a quick and effective recovery.

-Most cases of whiplash do not require surgery and can be treated through a variety of at-home treatments and self-care practices, such as routinely icing/heating the neck and injured area, medication, massages, neck braces, and more.
+Most cases of whiplash treatments do not require surgery and can be treated through a variety of at-home treatments and self-care practices, such as routinely icing/heating the neck and injured area, medication, massages, neck braces, and more.

 For a quicker rate of recovery and improved results, our chiropractic specialists are ideal for the most common types of whiplash pain and injuries.
 Chiropractic helps to carefully realign the body over a series of chiropractic sessions back to its natural position.
 After an injury, the body can be misaligned and needs to be realigned to return the range of motion back to normal.
 In many cases, this can be enough to reduce the symptoms of whiplash while it heals.

-In more severe cases of whiplash injury, orthopedic or interventional spine surgery may be required to realign the spine and neck or repair related injuries like a herniated disc.
+In more severe cases of whiplash neck injury, orthopedic or interventional spine surgery may be required to realign the spine and neck or repair related injuries like a herniated disc.

-Let our team of specialists give you accurate and effective treatment for your whiplash by contacting us today at AICA Orthopedics.
+Let our team of whiplash specialists give you accurate and effective treatment for your whiplash by contacting us today at AICA Orthopedics.